 “This instrument is a physical manifestation of all the feelings and love inside of me for this special place, and the people I shared it with.” –Staci Blevins

-Staci Blevins, a long-time supporter of Emerald Guitars from Los Angeles, California, became aware of Emerald’s custom painted guitars and reached out to Alistair with her idea to have a guitar with painted scenery of Kauai, Hawaii.
-Starting out as a simple idea, this project evolved into something really special with help from both Alistair and his sister-in-law, Jessica, who specializes in painting seascapes and happened to be in Ireland at that time.
+Staci Blevins, a long-time supporter of Emerald Guitars from Los Angeles, California, became aware of Emerald’s custom-painted guitars and reached out to Alistair with her idea to have a guitar with painted scenery of Kauai, Hawaii.
+Starting out as a simple idea, the project evolved into something really special with help from both Alistair and his sister-in-law, Jessica, who specializes in painting seascapes and happened to be in Ireland at that time.

-Kauai has a very special and important place in Staci’s and her entire family’s hearts as you’ll find out by reading her story and watching the video of her unboxing her custom painted X7 with Alistair, Jennifer, and the entire Emerald team who all had a hand in building Staci’s dream guitar (tissues recommended!).
+Kauai has a very special and important place in Staci’s heart as you’ll find out by reading her story and watching the video of her unboxing her custom-painted X7 with Alistair, Jennifer, and the entire Emerald team, who all had a hand in building Staci’s dream guitar (tissues recommended!)

 To understand why this guitar matters so much to me, you have to understand Kauai and its importance to me.
 Kauai is a small island – the most isolated land mass on Earth – in the Hawaiian island chain.
 Ever since I was a kid, my family vacationed there many times a year, and it holds a very special place in my heart.
 Aside from its raw physical beauty, it has a deeply spiritual and sentimental meaning as well, as the ashes of both my grandmother and grandfather were scattered there (as mine and my mother’s will be as well when our time comes).